sebastian-ahmed/stock_tools/README.md

 # Overview

 `stock_tools` is a set of utilities for helping to manage stock trading portfolios.
 Currently, the main functionality includes a utility to generate stock sale reporting for tax purposes.
-Specifically, by simply providing an input file of all stock trades of interest, `stock_tools` will generate a set of sale items with the following characteristics:
+Specifically, by simply providing an input file of all stock trades of interest, `stock_tools` will generate a report of sale items with the following characteristics:
 - Uses the "first-in-first-out' (FIFO) ordering of stock buys.
 This means that when a sale is interpreted, we use the oldest buy lots first and follow that order
 - When a sale covers multiple prior buy lots, a discrete sale item is created for each input buy lot.
 This allows for breaking out parts of the sale which may be long-term vs short-term, have different cost-basis amounts, and different commissions
 - Correctly determines wash sales including the amounts of loss disallowed by the wash-sale.
 Further, any disallowed wash sale amounts are then added as additional cost-basis amounts for any downstream buys of that stock
     - When a wash-sale-triggering buy is a smaller lot than the wash sale, the disallowed loss amount is only based on the number of stocks of the buy lot
+- Includes a report of holdings optionally with current stock prices and resulting valuation and gain per holding (by connecting directly to the Yahoo Finance web API)

 # Usage
 There are two general usage modes.
 The simplest mode is to to use the included top-level run-script.
 Otherwise, one may programmatically use the core processing class as part of a custom script.